Traditional succession planning dooms your company to failure. V3

 • What’s the value the director, or C-Suite member must enable?

-• What are the implications of the above regarding the skills the successor will need to have?
+• What are the implications of the above regarding talent components the successor will need to have?
+4

-2. What character is needed?
+2. Character?
 Values, morals, and ethics?
+Courage?
 Perseverance?

 • Identify potential successors, inside and outside your company.